peeringdb/docs/docs/howto/search.md

 By using PeeringDB, data centers referred to as Facilities and Internet exchange points (IXs) can increase their visibility to potential and existing customers by adding or updating their records in the database, making it significantly easier for networks to access information about their service.

 ## How to search for Exchanges, Facilities and Networks in PeeringDB
-On the [front page](https://www.peeringdb.com/) of PeeringDB you will see a simple search box which you can use to search for Exchanges, Facilities and Networks that are on PeeringDB by simply entering the desired name on the search.
+On the [front page](https://www.peeringdb.com/) of PeeringDB, you will see a simple search box which you can use to search for Exchanges, Facilities and Networks that are on PeeringDB by simply entering the desired name on the search.
 Let’s demonstrate with some examples to see how this works.

 ### Networks
 For this example, we have this network **KENET** which is a non-profit operator for education and research and we want to search for it on PeeringDB.